STORE Capital (NYSE:STOR) Releases FY 2022 Earnings Guidance

-STORE Capital (NYSE:STOR – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+STORE Capital (NYSE:STOR – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $2.20-$2.23 for the period.
 The company issued revenue guidance of -.

-STORE Capital (NYSE:STOR – Get Rating) last announced its earnings results on Wednesday, May 4th.
-The real estate investment trust reported $0.32 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.26 by $0.06.
-STORE Capital had a return on equity of 5.65% and a net margin of 36.52%.
-The business had revenue of $222.12 million for the quarter, compared to analyst estimates of $212.11 million.
-During the same period in the previous year, the company earned $0.47 earnings per share.
-The company’s revenue for the quarter was up 21.9% compared to the same quarter last year.
-Analysts predict that STORE Capital will post 2.14 earnings per share for the current fiscal year.

-Several analysts recently weighed in on STOR shares.
-Jefferies Financial Group lowered STORE Capital from a buy rating to a hold rating and lowered their price objective for the company from $39.00 to $37.00 in a report on Monday, January 10th.
-Capital One Financial reissued an overweight rating on shares of STORE Capital in a report on Friday, January 21st.
-BMO Capital Markets lowered STORE Capital from a market perform rating to an underperform rating and lowered their price objective for the company from $37.00 to $29.00 in a report on Monday, March 7th.
-Morgan Stanley lowered their price objective on STORE Capital from $36.00 to $35.00 and set an equal weight rating for the company in a report on Monday, March 7th.
-Finally, StockNews.com started coverage on STORE Capital in a report on Thursday, March 31st.
+STOR has been the subject of several recent research reports.
+Zacks Investment Research downgraded STORE Capital from a buy rating to a hold rating in a report on Tuesday, February 15th.
+Capital One Financial reaffirmed an overweight rating on shares of STORE Capital in a report on Friday, January 21st.
+BMO Capital Markets downgraded STORE Capital from a market perform rating to an underperform rating and reduced their target price for the company from $37.00 to $29.00 in a report on Monday, March 7th.
+Mizuho reduced their target price on STORE Capital from $37.00 to $33.00 in a report on Thursday, January 20th.
+Finally, StockNews.com began coverage on STORE Capital in a research report on Thursday, March 31st.
 They issued a hold rating for the company.
-One research analyst has rated the stock with a sell rating, six have given a hold rating and one has issued a buy rating to the company.
-According to data from MarketBeat, the stock has an average rating of Hold and an average target price of $34.50.
+One analyst has rated the stock with a sell rating, six have assigned a hold rating and one has issued a buy rating to the company.
+Based on data from MarketBeat, the company currently has a consensus rating of Hold and a consensus target price of $34.50.

-Several large investors have recently bought and sold shares of the company.
-NEXT Financial Group Inc boosted its position in shares of STORE Capital by 16.7% during the fourth quarter.
-NEXT Financial Group Inc now owns 2,668 shares of the real estate investment trust’s stock worth $92,000 after buying an additional 382 shares during the period.
-Virtu Financial LLC boosted its position in shares of STORE Capital by 5.0% during the fourth quarter.
-Virtu Financial LLC now owns 10,059 shares of the real estate investment trust’s stock worth $346,000 after buying an additional 483 shares during the period.
-Cetera Investment Advisers acquired a new position in shares of STORE Capital during the fourth quarter worth approximately $382,000.
-Allstate Corp acquired a new position in shares of STORE Capital during the fourth quarter worth approximately $390,000.
-Finally, Guggenheim Capital LLC boosted its position in shares of STORE Capital by 16.8% during the fourth quarter.
-Guggenheim Capital LLC now owns 14,963 shares of the real estate investment trust’s stock worth $515,000 after buying an additional 2,156 shares during the period.
-86.02% of the stock is owned by institutional investors.

 About STORE Capital (Get Rating)